SeanKervick/Automated-Chicken-Coop/README.md

 **Assignment Overview**
 * This project is being developed as part of a college IoT assignment.
-* The requirement is to showcase practical applications using networking/IoT standards & protocols.
+* The requirement is to showcase a practical application using networking/IoT standards & protocols.

 **Hardware Used**
 * Arduino MKR WiFi 1010 microcontroler.
-* Arduino MKR Carrier
+* Arduino MKR Carrier.
-* APDS9960 gesture sensor (Built in to Carrier)
+* APDS9960 gesture sensor (Built in to Carrier).
 * An LDR for light level monitoring.

 **Software & Platforms**